 - Use require-starting-space to require a space character right after the #.
 Set to true to enable, false to disable. - Use ignore-shebangs to ignore a shebang at the beginning of the file when require-starting-space is set. - min-spaces-from-content is used to visually separate inline comments from content.
 It defines the minimal required number of spaces between a comment and its preceding content.

 '''

 rules:

 comments:

 require-starting-space: true

-'''

-'''

 ignore-shebangs: true

 min-spaces-from-content: 2

 '''

-1. With comments: {require-starting-space: true}
+1. With comments: {require-starting-space: true} the following code snippet would PASS:

 '''

 This sentence

 is a block comment

 '''